bonomani/Xymon-powershell-client-with-Windows-updates-centrally-managed/README.md

 ## This is a working procedure to have Xymon monitoring with Windows Updates
 - with the installation of the "powershell" client
-- Tested so far with Windows 2016 (Windows 10 partially)
+- Tested so far with Windows 2016, Windows 2019, Windows 10, Windows 11

 ### Revision 0.01
 - Add "feature updates" for Windows 10